busbud/coding-challenge-qa-a/README.md

 ## Functional requirements

+* Tests are run on the command line using `npm test`
 * Tests are run against a configurable host, with `www.busbud.com` as the default
 * Tests can be configured to run various browser and OS combinations against a testing service (SauceLabs or BrowserStack), at a minimum the following should be included
   * IE10, Windows 8